Roblox/future-is-bright/index.md

 We tried to answer these questions and more by taking the code built during the hack weeks and developing it further to incorporate existing Roblox features as well as implementing some possible future extensions.
 Both approaches were integrated into one build that made it easy to compare the quality and performance on the same levels on the same hardware.

-Based on this exploration, we have created a comparative analysis document that we want to share: [compare](Comparison).
+Based on this exploration, we have created a comparative analysis document that we want to share: [link](compare).

 After building this out, it became obvious that this is a tradeoff - each system has some nice properties that the other system doesn't, and we are still debating internally which system we should go with.
 This is a hard decision because we have to balance many variables and pick the best system that can serve us well for years to come.